DarkZek/RustCraft/README.md

 ## Build
 There are some requirements:

-- Install Vulkan SDK (and add it to path if on Linux)
+- Install Vulkan SDK (sudo apt install glslang-tools on Linux)
 - Openssl

 ##### Windows